all2066/javabasico/README.md

 ## Introduction
 Java was created in 1991 by James Gosling, is an high level language that uses the philosophy "write once run anywhere" (WORA).
 This project is the result of a practice about basic commands used in java.
-We practice with

 ## Technologies
 * Java 8